-Sheldon has been instrumental in bringing governments, public and private sector partners together to work collaboratively to influence policy change and improve the way child abuse is handled.
+Kennedy has been instrumental in bringing governments, public, and private sector partners together to work collaboratively to influence policy change and improve the way child abuse is handled.
 He has influenced changes in Canadian law, and has taken his message to the International Olympic Committee and the US Senate.

-Sheldon is the Lead Director at the Sheldon Kennedy Child Advocacy Centre, the first-of-its-kind in Canada, offering full wrap-around services for victims of child abuse.
-He is also the co-founder of Respect Group Inc., which provides empowering online abuse, bullying, and harassment prevention education to sport organizations, schools, and the workplace.
+Kennedy co-founded the Calgary & Area Child Advocacy Centre, the first-of-its-kind in Canada, which offers full wrap-around services for victims of child abuse.
+He is also the co-founder of Respect Group, which provides empowering online abuse, bullying, and harassment prevention education to sport organizations, schools, and the workplace.

-After retiring from the NHL, Sheldon in-line skated across Canada to raise awareness of abuse issues.
-The skate resulted in $1.2 million for The Canadian Red Cross Abuse Prevention Services.
-In 2006, Sheldon wrote his memoir Why I Didn’t Say Anything, a riveting account of the many psychological impacts of abuse he suffered.
-His story was also made into an award-winning television film, and he has shared his story with countless media appearances, including appearing on Oprah, Nightline, W-5, and The Fifth Estate.
+After retiring from the NHL, Kennedy in-line skated across Canada to raise awareness of child abuse issues.
+The skate resulted in $1.2 million raised in donations, which he donated towards abuse prevention programs.
+In 2006, Kennedy wrote his memoir Why I Didn’t Say Anything, a riveting account of the many psychological impacts of abuse he suffered.
+His life story was also made into an award-winning television film, and he has shared his story in countless media appearances, including on Oprah, ABC’s Nightline, W-5, and The Fifth Estate.
 In 1997, he was named Canada’s Newsmaker of the Year.

-Sheldon has received numerous awards, including being named a Member of The Order of Canada (2015); a Member of the Order of Manitoba (2015); receiving the Lincoln Alexander Outstanding Leader Award from the University of Guelph (2015); the David Foster Foundation Humanitarian Award (2014); the Calgary Citizen of the Year award (2013); the Scotiabank Humanitarian Award (2012); and the Canadian Red Cross Caring Award (2007).
-In 2015, he also received an Honourary Doctorate of Laws from the University of Calgary.
+For his tireless work, Kennedy has received numerous awards, including being named a Member of The Order of Canada (2015) and a Member of the Order of Manitoba (2015), and receiving the Hockey Canada Order of Merit (2018), the Alberta Order of Excellence (2016), Lincoln Alexander Outstanding Leader Award from the University of Guelph (2015), the David Foster Foundation Humanitarian Award (2014), the Calgary Citizen of the Year award (2013), the Scotiabank Humanitarian Award (2012), and the Canadian Red Cross Caring Award (2007).